Does 2017 Weakness In GE, GM, IBM And UPS Mean A Recession Is Near?

-The often recited 1953 misquote of Charles Erwin Wilson, former General Motors CEO that served as U.S. Secretary of Defense under President Eisenhower, has roundly explained this industrial company's bell-weather status in the overall economy,
+The often recited 1953 misquote of Charles Erwin Wilson, former General Motors (NYSE:GM) CEO who served as U.S. Secretary of Defense under President Eisenhower, has roundly explained this industrial company's bellwether status in the overall economy:

 What's good for GM is good for the country!

-Investors of all stripes understand blue-chip company fortunes play an important role in growth trends for related suppliers, local employment and wealth, plus downstream retailers as income is recycled.
-The health of businesses that directly employee hundreds of thousands of people and produce goods that keep America moving impact the whole economy.
+Investors of all stripes understand that blue-chip company fortunes play an important role in growth trends for related suppliers, local employment and wealth, plus downstream retailers as income is recycled.
+The health of businesses that directly employ hundreds of thousands of people and produce goods that keep America moving impacts the whole economy.
 Union strikes at U.S. automakers have shaved as much as 0.5% off quarterly GDP reports in the past.

-Here's the problem for Wall Street and America going into summer 2017, the largest by sales industrial company General Electric (NYSE:GE), the largest transportation manufacturer General Motors (NYSE:GM), the largest integrated business technology conglomerate International Business Machines (NYSE:IBM), and the largest goods transporter United Parcel Service (NYSE:UPS) have all witnessed oversized declines in their stock quotes during 2017.
-Altogether they have sharply underperformed the rise in stock market peers represented by the Dow Jones Industrial Average the past year.
+Here's the problem for Wall Street and America going into summer 2017, the largest by sales industrial company General Electric (NYSE:GE), the largest transportation manufacturer General Motors, the largest integrated business technology conglomerate International Business Machines (NYSE:IBM) and the largest goods transporter United Parcel Service (NYSE:UPS) have all witnessed oversized declines in their stock quotes during 2017.
+Altogether, they have sharply underperformed the rise in stock market peers represented by the Dow Jones Industrial Average in the past year.
 I have charted this experience below.
 The graphs show time periods ranging from year-to-date to 12 months.

 A potentially ominous stock market signal

-I have looked back through my old chart books collected the past 30 years and reviewed plenty of online data tracking the most recent 10-15 years.
-I cannot find another instance where all four bell-weathers turned down simultaneously when the Dow Industrials was still outlining all-time highs, including previous important market peaks in 1987, 1990, 2000 and 2007 the last three decades.
+I have looked back through my old chart books collected for the past 30 years and reviewed plenty of online data tracking the most recent 10-15 years.
+I cannot find another instance where all four bellwethers turned down simultaneously when the Dow Industrials was still outlining all-time highs, including previous important market peaks in 1987, 1990, 2000 and 2007 the last three decades.
 None of the four have reached a new 52-week closing high since the Dow March 1 peak, and only GM flirted with such in early March.
 The closest parallels were weakness in the four during all-time Dow levels in 2014-15.
 This activity preceded the 16% drop in the Dow between May and August 2015, and weak U.S. economic growth since then.

 GE has ordinarily tracked the Dow the best of the four, but it has been a significant market laggard after peaking in July.
 General Motors has been the least correlated to the overall market for decades, with talk of trade import taxes on Mexico production and suppliers denting this automaker's outlook in 2017.
-I have discussed on other forums over the years how IBM is a late-cycle lagging performer, usually making new highs AFTER the Dow Industrials the last 20 years.
-UPS has only been a public company since 1999, and holds the best record as a leading indicator of market peaks and recessions.
+I have discussed on other forums over the years how IBM is a late-cycle lagging performer, usually making new highs after the Dow Industrials over the last 20 years.
+UPS has only been a public company since 1999, and it holds the best record as a leading indicator of market peaks and recessions.
 UPS has been an exceptionally poor performer since topping in December, highlighted as a sell candidate by my Victory Formation momentum sorts since March.

 Interestingly, Warren Buffett owns stakes in all four stocks.
-I wonder if he has noticed a drop in business prospects at his industrial focused and fully-owned divisions of Berkshire Hathaway (NYSE:BRK.B).
+I wonder if he has noticed a drop in business prospects at his industrial-focused and fully owned divisions of Berkshire Hathaway (NYSE:BRK.B).
 Perhaps he has been selling all four in early 2017, trying to escape big losses in the next recession?

 General Electric

 I wrote about GE's dim prospects given a protectionist trade environment in February here.
-In 2015 General Electric management decided to sell its banking and financial units to pay down debt, buy back shares and increase its dividend payout.
+In 2015, General Electric management decided to sell its banking and financial units to pay down debt, buy back shares and increase its dividend payout.
 Unfortunately for shareholders, one of the hottest Wall Street sectors to own since April 2015 has been banking and finance.
-Instead, GE retained its energy related industrial divisions.
+Instead, GE retained its energy-related industrial divisions.
 Of course, those units are still suffering from the oil bust.
 I estimate selling the financial units in favor of holding energy assets has cost shareholders $5 per share in underlying value.

-My biggest gripe against GE is the massive 2015-17 share buyback program has leveraged its balance sheet right at a peak in the economy and the stock market generally.
+My biggest gripe against GE is that the massive 2015-17 share buyback program has leveraged its balance sheet right at a peak in the economy and the stock market generally.
 GE is paying top dollar to retire ownership interests, irrespective of long-term value.
-Today the company has a negative tangible book value of at least $15 billion, with $275 billion in total liabilities, greater than most small nations.
+Today, the company has a negative tangible book value of at least $15 billion, with $275 billion in total liabilities, greater than most small nations.
 It would take 19 years of estimated 2017 after-tax earnings to repay the IOU total, and a good 40 years if GE continues to pay common dividends at a 55% ratio of income, all else being equal.

 Assuming the world doesn't get hit by a major recession soon, the only honest reasons to own General Electric are its brand name products and ongoing shareholder return of capital.
 When the next recession appears, GE's enormous liability sum becomes a major headwind to future business growth.
 Lower earnings and sales may cause bankers and Wall Street types to rethink loaning GE new capital or wanting to own financial instruments backed by nothing but loads of debt.

 Warren Buffett has owned GE shares since 2008, paying close to $24 a share.
-His annualized total return, including dividends, the last nine years has been a subpar 6%.
+His annualized total return, including dividends, for the last nine years has been a subpar 6%.

 General Motors

 New car sales are showing all the hallmarks of a peak in sales during 2017.
 Used car prices are plummeting from a glut of vehicles.
 Auto debt has soared with the high level of new car sales the last four years.
-General Motor sales volumes have missed the mark vs. forecasts so far in 2017, and inventories continue to climb - now at 98 days in March against 91 in February.
+General Motor sales volumes have missed the mark versus forecasts so far in 2017, and inventories continue to climb - now at 98 days in March against 91 in February.
 James Brumley penned a solid piece on Seeking Alpha a few weeks ago about troubles for Ford (NYSE:F) and General Motors on the sales front.
-The article mimics my forecast of a turn lower in car sales the rest of 2017.
+The article mimics my forecast of a turn lower in car sales for the rest of 2017.

 I wrote an article about Ford's gigantic liability problem and likely stock decline from U.S. protectionism in December.
 A similar headache for GM shareholders may come in the form of trade tariffs and/or a border adjustment tax by Washington on auto parts and production from Mexico.
 The company could see revenues fall while costs increase simultaneously, squeezing business profitability later in the year.
 As an investor, do you want to stick around to see how bad things get 6-12 months from now?

-With $177 billion in total liabilities at the end of December 2016 vs. $9 billion in annual profits at a car selling peak between 2015-17, a recession this year would be very troubling for GM debt and equity holders.
+With $177 billion in total liabilities at the end of December 2016 versus $9 billion in annual profits at a car selling peak between 2015 and 2017, a recession this year would be very troubling for GM debt and equity holders.
 Just like General Electric, today's strong GM earnings rate would still take 20 years to pay off its IOU mountain on the balance sheet.
 Considering its generous dividend payout and the likelihood of lower earnings on the horizon, the current course could take 30-40 years (two generations) to theoretically reduce its leverage to zero.
 However, if GM continues to use earnings to reinvest in its operating business and return shareholder capital, its actual financial leverage will surely INCREASE from here.

 If you take Warren Buffett's ownership stake out of the equation, along with a few hedge fund types clamoring for a reorganization to turn a quick buck, I don't understand the rationale for being long GM so late in the economic and car selling cycle.